 Communication flows

 It was agreed there were at least 3 steps - Announcement, Pre-Advice / Final Entitlement and Confirmation for all categories of event.
 Additional steps are required when options come into play.
 Flows were defined for all broad categories.

+The processing status is attributed according to the quality of the event information.

 The following colours conventions have been adopted in the flow description diagrams in the sections following: